 Subacute cutaneous lupus erythematosus (SCLE) rash is a photosensitive, widespread, nonscarring, nonindurated rash.
 SCLE may be either papulosquamous resembling psoriasis or an annular/polycystic lesion with central clearing and peripheral scaling.
 SCLE lesions may last several months but usually, heal without scarring.
 SCLE rash is seen in patients with a positive Anti-Ro (SSA) antibody in up to 90% of the cases.
 SCLE can also be caused by some drugs such as hydrochlorothiazide.
 It has also been reported in patients with Sjogren syndrome and rheumatoid arthritis.

-Hematologic and reticuloendothelial manifestations
+Hematologic and reticuloendothelial manifestations:

 Both central (CNS) and peripheral (PNS) nervous systems may be involved in SLE in addition to several psychiatric manifestations, although the diagnosis can be difficult.
-The most common CNS manifestation is intractable headaches, reported in more than 50% cases.
+The most common CNS manifestation is intractable headaches, reported in more than 50% of cases.
 Focal or generalized seizures may be seen, and are associated with disease activity, although they carry a favorable prognosis.
 Other CNS manifestations include aseptic meningitis, demyelinating syndrome including optic neuritis and myelitis, movement disorders such as chorea and cognitive dysfunction.
 Patients with SLE are also at high risk for ischemic strokes.
 Cranial and peripheral (sensorimotor, axonal) neuropathies, mononeuritis multiplex, autonomic neuropathies, and syndromes mimicking Guillain-Barré syndrome and Myasthenia gravis are the peripheral nervous system manifestations.
-Psychiatric manifestations are especially difficult to diagnose and manage and may range from depression and anxiety to frank psychosis.
+Psychiatric manifestations are difficult to diagnose and manage and may range from depression and anxiety to frank psychosis.

-Pleuritis is the most common pulmonary manifestation, and may not always be associated with pleural effusion.
-Other pulmonary manifestations include exudative pleural effusions, acute lupus pneumonitis with bilateral pulmonary infiltrates, interstitial lung disease which may be nonspecific interstitial pneumonia (NSIP) or usual interstitial pneumonia (UIP), diffuse alveolar hemorrhage associated with capillaritis, pulmonary arterial hypertension, pulmonary embolism (with or without antiphospholipid antibody syndrome) and shrinking lung syndrome.
+Pleuritis is the most common pulmonary manifestation and may not always be associated with pleural effusion.
+Other pulmonary manifestations include exudative pleural effusions, acute lupus pneumonitis with bilateral pulmonary infiltrates, an interstitial lung disease which may be nonspecific interstitial pneumonia (NSIP) or usual interstitial pneumonia (UIP), diffuse alveolar hemorrhage associated with capillaritis, pulmonary arterial hypertension, pulmonary embolism (with or without antiphospholipid antibody syndrome) and shrinking lung syndrome.

-SLE may involve any layer of the heart including the pericardium, myocardium, endocardium and even the coronary arteries.
+SLE may involve any layer of the heart, including the pericardium, myocardium, endocardium, and even the coronary arteries.
 Pericarditis associated with exudative pericardial effusions is the most common cardiac manifestation.
 Cardiac tamponade is rare.
 Myocarditis is rare and is associated with anti-Ro (SSA) antibodies.
-Hydroxychloroquine associated cardiomyopathy shall be ruled out and this may occasionally require an endomyocardial biopsy.
-Valvular abnormalities including Libman-Sacks endocarditis involving the mitral valve are common and may be associated with antiphospholipid antibody syndrome.
+Hydroxychloroquine-associated cardiomyopathy shall be ruled out, and this may occasionally require an endomyocardial biopsy.
+Valvular abnormalities, including Libman-Sacks endocarditis involving the mitral valve, are common and may be associated with antiphospholipid antibody syndrome.
 Patients with SLE are especially at high risk for coronary artery disease, either due to coronary vasculitis or more frequently due to generalized atherosclerosis.

 American College of Rheumatology (ACR) first developed the SLE classification criteria in 1971 and revised them in 1982 and 1997.
 The 1997 ACR criteria were further revised by the Systemic Lupus International Collaborating Clinics (SLICC) group in 2012.